Released September 17, 2020

 WEYBURN – The City of Weyburn Parks Department will be basal spraying elm trees for control of Dutch Elm Disease in the city from Sept.
 21-25, weather permitting.

 Dutch Elm Disease (DED) is an incurable fungal disease spread by the elm bark beetle that kills any elm tree it infects.
 DED has been a reoccurring problem with outbreaks in Southeast Saskatchewan for the last few years.

 Last season, the City of Weyburn removed a total of 30 Elm trees to prevent the spread of DED.
-13 of the 30 trees tested positive for DED and the remaining trees, displaying DED Symptoms were removed to help preserve other high value elm trees.
-4 Locations in our city were also found to have stored elm firewood.
-All Identified DED elm trees and firewood have been removed.
+Thirteen of these trees tested positive for DED, while the remaining 17 trees displaying DED symptoms were removed to help preserve other high value elm trees.
+Four locations in the city were also found to have stored elm firewood.
+All identified DED elm trees and firewood have been removed.

-Spraying operations will be conducted between 6 a.m. and 2 p.m., on the following streets in the area:
+Spraying operations will be conducted between 6 a.m. – 2 p.m. on the following streets in the area: